Your Essential Travel Guide To Wine Regions In France

-France has many wine producing regions, each with its own speciality and ‘terroir’ - environmental characteristics such as soil type, altitude, slope and orientation to the sun.
+France's many wine producing regions have their own speciality and ‘terroir’ - environmental characteristics such as soil type, altitude, slope and orientation to the sun.
 These shape the type of grapes that will thrive in the region, giving us fruity Beaujolais from the Burgundy region and light, dry Muscadets from the Loire.
+Explore our map of wine regions of France to plan your perfect trip.

 Champagne & Alsace

-The Alsace region sits in the north east of France.
-The grapes grown here are similar to those found in German wines, and many of the world’s finest Rieslings and Gewurztraminers are produced in the region.
+The Alsace region sits in the north east of France where many of the world’s finest Rieslings and Gewurztraminers are produced.
 You’ll taste primarily white wine in Alsace, both sweet and dry varieties, although recent years have seen a focus on dessert-style wines.
-Region has its own 170km Wine Route through picturesque villages and countryside and there are celebrations and open cellars held in October.

 The Loire Valley & Burgundy

-Burgundy is one of the most famous wine producing regions in France, famous for Pinot noir, Beaujolais and Chardonnay.
+Burgundy is one of the most beautiful and famous wine producing regions in France, famous for Pinot noir, Beaujolais and Chardonnay.
 In 2015, the Burgundy vineyards received UNESCO World Heritage status.
-The region also offers some of France’s most beautiful scenery, and you can drive along its famed Routes des Grand Crus or the Grand Vins de Bourgogne.
-If you enjoy Chablis, visit to La Cave du Connaisseur in Chablis.
+The region also offers some of France’s most beautiful scenery, and you can drive along its famed Routes des Grand Crus or the Grand Vins de Bourgogne – adventure awaits amongst beautiful French countryside!

 Beaujolais & Bordeaux